kwokeric/veevo/README.md

 ### Music Video playing

 Users can stream video content while navigating around the player webpage's tabs and adding music videos to playlists.
-This is due frontend architecture; it is a single-page web app that dynamically renders React components.
+This is due front-end architecture; it is a single-page web app that dynamically renders React components.

 The video show page has three tabs underneath the player depending on whether a video or playlist is being played.
 "Related Videos", "Up Next", and "New Videos" carousels show links to other videos.